PTsolvers/Stokes2D_simpleVEP/README.md

 ![](docs/output_ve_bench.png)

+Shearing a visco-elastic inclusion results to be added.

+Shearing a visco-elasto-plastic inclusion results to be added.

 ## Extra material
-- A succinct [intro to continuum mechanics](docs/intro_continuum_mechanics.pdf) as written up by a former colleague from the Uni Lausanne
+- A succinct [intro to continuum mechanics](docs/intro_continuum_mechanics.pdf) as written up by a former colleague from the Uni Lausanne.
-- Some [slides](docs/visco-elast_schmalholz_unil.pdf) from a mechanics course given in Earth sciences at Uni Lausanne by Prof. S. Schmalholz
+- Some [slides](docs/visco-elast_schmalholz_unil.pdf) from a mechanics course given in Earth sciences at Uni Lausanne by Prof. S. Schmalholz.